chilitechno/SiriProxy-NestLearningThermostat/README.md

 Plugin for SiriProxy to communicate with the Nest.com servers to set thermostat temperature or get the status of the thermostat.
 This plugin requires a nest.com account and Nest hardware from http://www.nest.com/

+Now supports multiple thermostats by name as well as setting the mode of the thermostat.

 This plugin was adapted from SiriProxy-Thermostat plugin to call into nest.com.

 Important Note, this plugin is neither developed, nor endorsed by nest.com, do not contact them about problems or issues you encounter with this plugin.